Professionals

 How will you use patient data?

-The data is stored and processed in accordance with the highest standards of medical devices in addition to the EU GDPR rules.
-The application does not collect clinical data or personal information.
-The data will be used only to analyse how the application is used and to in turn increase its effectiveness.
+All data is stored and processed in accordance with the highest standards in data security and protection for medical devices, (please see our Privacy Policy below for detailed information).
+The app does not collect clinical data or personal information.
+The data will be used only to analyze how the app is used to increase its effectiveness.

 Why is it necessary?
-What’s the clinical validation of the programme?
+What’s the scientific background of the program?

 Patients diagnosed with cancer face enormous changes in their lives (Infurna et al. 2013).
 Adaptation to these changes is a process that requires time, often taking several weeks.

-Cancer-related distress is defined as a multifactorial unpleasant experience of a psychological (cognitive, behavioural, emotional), social and/or spiritual nature that interferes with the ability to cope with cancer, its physical symptoms and its treatment (NCCN, 2020).
-It is a subjective experience, and while some cancer patients find that they can cope well with the stress of diagnosis, disease, and its treatment (Lauriola & Tomai 2019), many patients experience complications and consequences in adjustment, as well as anxiety and depressive disorders.
-Estimates of prevalence rates of these disorders among cancer patients range from 17 % to 49 % for anxiety disorders, and from 4 % to 60 % for depression (Caruso et al., 2017; Cordova, Riba, and Spiegel, 2017; Hess and Chen, 2014).
+Cancer-related distress is defined as a multifaceted, unpleasant experience that is psychological (cognitive, behavioural, emotional), social and/or spiritual in nature that interferes with a person's ability to cope with the physical symptoms of cancer as well as its treatment (NCCN, 2020).
+It is a subjective experience, and while some cancer patients find that they can manage the stress of the disease and its treatment (Lauriola & Tomai 2019), many patients experience complications in adjustment, including anxiety and depressive disorders.
+Estimates of prevalence rates of these disorders among cancer patients range from 17 percent to 49 percent for anxiety disorders, and from 4 percent to 60 percent for depression (Caruso et al., 2017; Cordova, Riba, and Spiegel, 2017; Hess and Chen, 2014).

 Among cancer patients, the risk of psychiatric distress is nearly twice that of the general population (Hinz et al., 2010).
-The probability of being depressed is 5.4 times higher among cancer patients than in the general population (Hartung et al., 2017).
-Hence there is a need to find effective ways to support patients adapting to the situation of an oncological diagnosis.
+The probability of being depressed is 5.4 times higher among cancer patients than in that of the general population (Hartung et al., 2017).
+Hence, there is a need to find effective ways to support patients in adapting to the reality of an oncological diagnosis.

-One of the most frequently used psychotherapeutic trends in psycho-oncology is cognitive-behavioural therapy (CBT), based on the assumption that you can change your mood and behaviour by changing maladaptive ways of thinking.
+One of the most frequently used psychotherapeutic trends in psycho-oncology is Cognitive Behavioural Therapy (CBT), an approach that is based on the premise that you can change your mood and behavior by changing maladaptive ways of thinking.
 Interventions using techniques derived from CBT often improve mental state, the cognitive picture of the disease, and quality of life in cancer patients (e.g., Galway et al., 2012; Parahoo et al., 2013; Fors et al., 2011).
 CBT also fits into the model of progressive care (Haaga, 2000; Davison, 2000), in which the intervention begins with low-intensity interactions, assuming that such a procedure may already produce the desired results.
-A broader intervention is then only proposed for patients who do not respond to a low-intensity intervention or have more severe symptoms (Bower & Gilbody, 2005; Arving, Assmus, Thormodsen, Berntsen & Nordin, 2019).
+A broader intervention is then only proposed for patients who do not respond to a low-intensity intervention or who have more severe symptoms (Bower & Gilbody, 2005; Arving, Assmus, Thormodsen, Berntsen & Nordin, 2019).
 This model corresponds very well to the needs of oncological patients, for whom psychoeducation alone can often bring positive results.

 What about clinical trials?

-Cancer doesn’t only affect the body but also the mind, so for patients to receive truly adequate care - it is necessary to add a psychological dimension to the care they are receiving.
+Cancer not only affects the body, but also the mind, so for patients to receive truly adequate care, it is necessary to add a psychological dimension to the care they are receiving.

 quotesquotes